Death Stranding: Development

 The game entered full development in 2017.
 A few days before E3 2017, Kojima announced that the game would not appear during the usual Sony conference.
 In June, information came from Shawn Layden, president of Sony Interactive Entertainment America, affirming that Death Stranding was in fact in a playable alpha version, but he had not been able to categorize the game in a specific genre.
-The official soundtrack of the game, Death Stranding: Timefall, was released through RCA Records and Sony Interactive Entertainment on November 7, 2019, and features artists such as Chvrches, The Neighbourhood, Major Lazer, and Bring Me the Horizon.
 A teaser was presented during The Game Awards 2017 in December, where Kojima, Reedus and del Toro made appearances.
-Kojima also revealed that the team was unable to do any performance capture or voice-over for the third trailer in time for E3 2017 due to the 2016–17 video game voice actor strike, so it was delayed until the Game Awards.
+Kojima revealed that the team was unable to do any performance capture or voice-over for the third trailer in time for E3 2017 due to the 2016–17 video game voice actor strike, so it was delayed until the Game Awards.

 In February 2018, Emily O'Brien and Troy Baker joined the cast for the game.
-At the event, a new trailer was shown, showing gameplay for the first time.
-It also revealed that actresses Léa Seydoux and Lindsay Wagner were to be a part of the cast.
-On September 18, it was announced at Tokyo Game Show 2018 that Tommie Earl Jenkins would portray a key character in the game, and that Akio Ōtsuka, Kikuko Inoue, Nana Mizuki and Satoshi Mikami, veterans of the Metal Gear series, along with Kenjiro Tsuda, had joined the game's Japanese voice cast.
-In March 2019, Hideo Kojima said that Death Stranding was slightly behind its release date schedule, and that he himself was testing and adjusting the gameplay, day by day, defining that phase of development as "critical".
+At the event, a new trailer was shown, showing gameplay for the first time and revealing Léa Seydoux and Lindsay Wagner as part of the cast.
+On September 18, it was announced at Tokyo Game Show 2018 that Tommie Earl Jenkins would portray a key character in the game, and that Akio Ōtsuka, Kikuko Inoue, Nana Mizuki and Satoshi Mikami—veterans of the Metal Gear series—along with Kenjiro Tsuda had joined the game's Japanese voice cast.
+In March 2019, Hideo Kojima said that Death Stranding was slightly behind its release date schedule, and that he himself was testing and adjusting the gameplay day by day, defining that phase of development as "critical".

 A trailer released in May 2019 introduced Margaret Qualley as Mama and Nicolas Winding Refn as Heartman.
-Several character names were also revealed: Cliff (Mikkelsen), Fragile (Seydoux), Deadman (Del Toro), Die-Hardman (Jenkins), Higgs (Baker) and Amelie (Wagner).
-O'Brien, Jesse Corti and Darren Jacobs are credited for voice-over work in the trailer.
-Del Toro and Winding Refn both received a "Special Appearance" credit, with Kojima later explaining that their likenesses were only used and their voice and motion capture are performed by other actors.
-The same trailer also revealed the release date of November 8, 2019.
+Several character names were revealed: Cliff (Mikkelsen), Fragile (Seydoux), Deadman (Del Toro), Die-Hardman (Jenkins), Higgs (Baker) and Amelie (Wagner).
+O'Brien, Jesse Corti and Darren Jacobs were credited for voice-over work in the trailer.
+Del Toro and Refn both received a "Special Appearance" credit, with Kojima later explaining that only their likenesses were used and their voice and motion capture were performed by other actors.
+The same trailer also revealed the game's release date of November 8, 2019.
 In an accompanying blog post, Kojima explained that the game's core theme was "the true importance of forging connections with others", referring to the player's goal of "reconnecting" an isolated and fractured society, to bridge its divides, and to "create new bonds or 'Strands' with other players around the globe."
 Certain themes and elements of the story were influenced by Kojima's childhood and the deaths of his parents.